sweeneyian/VersiLab_Plugin/README.md

 Running `Maven build` will have more enforcements than running `Java Application` and will ensure outputs are ImageJ compatible and ready for distribution to ImageJ update sites.

+#### Add new `Java Application`.

+Select Project: `Versilab_Plugin`

+Main class: `com.Proteus.imagej.Versilab_Plugin`

+Running this Java application will use Maven to download the projects dependencies and store them in a `.m2` folder like `C:\Users\Owner\.m2\repository`.
+Note: Running the `Java Application` will bypass some Maven enforcement rules, which can be helpful for local development testing but May cause issues if trying to upload jar updates that fail Maven enforcement rules.